waggle-sensor/summer2021/Khan/daily_log.md

 * Wrote a couple of test cases for straight edge density computation
 * Wrote test cases for entropy -> Need to debug find_entropy function

+### 6/16/2021 ###
+* Attended seminar on "Overcoming Imposter Syndrome"
+* Accurately calculated entropy that passed test cases
+* Computed vertical reflectional symmetry of image
+* Wrote test cases for vertical reflectional symmetry of image
+* Strengthened Hough Line Transform by using bilateralFilter which blurs the image while keeping edges sharp.
+Was able to more accurately compute the straight edge density this way
 -----

-* Need to finish all of this before Thursday
-    * Straight Edge Density
-    * Edge Density -> canny edge detection
-    * Entropy
-    * Symmetry
+* TODO:

-* On friday get more famililar with vector support machines
+    * get more famililar with vector support machines and outline how you will go about the second part of the project